Bill Cassidy: Defense

+Fiscal Responsibility Act of 2023

+Cassidy was among the 31 Senate Republicans who voted against final passage of the Fiscal Responsibility Act of 2023.

+Foreign policy

+In October 2023, Cassidy visited China as part of a bipartisan congressional delegation led by Senate Majority Leader Chuck Schumer and met with General Secretary of the Chinese Communist Party Xi Jinping.
+The delegation also met Director of the Office of the Central Foreign Affairs Commission Wang Yi, Chairman of the Standing Committee of the National People's Congress Zhao Leji, and Shanghai Communist Party Secretary Chen Jining.

+In January 2024, Cassidy voted against a resolution proposed by Senator Bernie Sanders to apply the human rights provisions of the Foreign Assistance Act to U.S. aid to Israel's military.
+The proposal was defeated, 72 to 11.

 Gun law

 Cassidy opposes gun control as a matter of principle.

 In January 2019, Cassidy was one of 31 Republican senators to cosponsor the Constitutional Concealed Carry Reciprocity Act, a bill introduced by John Cornyn and Ted Cruz that would allow people with concealed-carry privileges in their home state to exercise this right in any other state with concealed-carry laws while concurrently abiding by that state's laws.

 In May 2022, after the Robb Elementary School shooting, Cassidy reaffirmed his opposition to banning any kind of guns, including assault rifles such as the AR-15.
-At the same time, during a live video discussion on youth mental health hosted by the Washington Post, he said he was "open to some discussions on ways to prevent shootings", such as red-flag laws and expanded background checks.
-Cassidy later became one of ten Republican senators to support a bipartisan agreement on gun control, which included a red flag provision, a support for state crisis intervention orders, funding for school safety resources, stronger background checks for buyers under the age of 21, and penalties for straw purchases.
+At the same time, during a live video discussion on youth mental health hosted by The Washington Post, he said he was "open to some discussions on ways to prevent shootings", such as red-flag laws and expanded background checks.
+Cassidy later became one of ten Republican senators to support a bipartisan agreement on gun control, which included a red flag provision, a support for state crisis intervention orders, funding for school safety resources, stronger background checks for buyers under the age of 21, and penalties for straw purchases, and was one of 15 Republican senators to vote for the Bipartisan Safer Communities Act, which President Biden later signed.

+Social Security

+Cassidy supports lengthening the solvency of Social Security, which is scheduled to run out of money to pay all beneficiaries by 2034.
+In 2021, he and Senator Angus King proposed creating a $1.5 trillion investment fund managed independently of Congress to fund 75% of the Social Security trust fund's liabilities.
+Cassidy has criticized both Biden's and Trump's views on Social Security.